pbierkortte/AI-Prompt-Toolkit/tools/linkedin_proof_reader.md

 ---

-[Paste content to evaluate here or attach it.]
+[Paste content to evaluate here or attach it]

 ---

-[OPTIONAL: Paste your resume here or attache it.]
+[OPTIONAL: Paste your resume here or attach it]

 ```